 Finished images can look like this (created by Métis artist Christi Belcourt):

-Students will learn how to create images for video games through the traditional Métis art known as Dot Art.
+Students will learn how to create images for video games inspired by the traditional Métis art known as Dot Art.

 - The Métis language.

 - One of three groups of Indigenous peoples in Canada.
 They are the descendants of European and First Nations relationships.

 - A pure colour, without any tint, shade, or tone applied to it.